-Family Health University College releases maiden Journal
+Family Health University College releases maiden journal

-The Family Health University College, the Premier Medical University College in Ghana has released its inaugural journal, the ‘JOURNAL of FAMILY HEALTH MEDICAL SCHOOL’.
+The Family Health University College has released her inaugural journal, the ‘Journal Of Family Health Medical School’.

 The ‘Journal of Family Health Medical School’ is the official publication of the Family Health University College.

-It is a bi-annual and peer-review journal that sees to the publication of research articles, case reports and reviews from basic and clinical health sciences.
+It is a bi-annual and peer-reviewed journal that sees to the publication of research articles, case reports and reviews from basic and clinical health sciences.

 Articles contained in the first issue of the Journal includes: ‘Adverse events of the AstraZeneca Covid-19 vaccine at the Family Health Hospital, Ghana’; and ‘The knowledge, attitude and practice of self-medication among Senior High students’.

-A statement from the management of the College and copied to the Ghana News Agency said it would create a platform for the dissemination of scientific knowledge and all medical related issues.
+The journal seeks to create a platform for the dissemination of scientific knowledge and all medical related issues.

 Family Health Medical School is Ghana’s Premier Private Medical School, that provides student-centered learning strategies that promotes smart-learning among students.